Upper Mississippi River Valley AVA

+Accordingly, although the Lake Wisconsin viticultural area shares some of the characteristics of the AVA, TTB believes that the differences justify the continued recognition of Lake Wisconsin as a distinct viticultural area within the proposed Upper Mississippi River Valley viticultural area.

 History

+European explorers Jacques Marquette and Louis Joliet first entered the Upper Mississippi River Valley on June 17, 1673.
+The Louisiana Purchase and the resolution of the Black Hawk War in 1832 served to open the area to settlers from the eastern States.
+Native grape varieties in the Upper Mississippi River Valley thrived in the late 19th and early 20th centuries.
 Grapes have been grown in Upper Mississippi River region since the earliest of times.
 The Vitis riparia is a grape native to the southern half of Minnesota and Wisconsin, where it flourishes along the many riverbanks of the Mississippi and its tributaries.
 The native Sioux and Ojibwa ate the fresh berries and used the dry fruit in pemmican.
 They apparently did not, however, ferment the grapes into wine.
 The early settlers called it the frost grape, as it was best when picked after the first hard frost.